-Robotic Process Automation (RPA) is just one of the technologies that many experts believe is influencing the 4th industrial revolution, also known as Industry 4.0, where physical and digital technologies are combining to create organisations that are interconnected and interoperable.
+Robotic Process Automation (RPA) is just one of the technologies that many experts believe is influencing the 4th industrial revolution, where physical and digital technologies are combining to create organisations that are interconnected and interoperable.
 But what is RPA and why should you be embracing it?
 This article will answer these questions.

 - Your human and digital workforce can coexist, working to their own strengths.